-This system worked well because I had saved high resolution images- read more about the importance of high resolution images here.
+This system worked well because I had saved high resolution images.
+Other images would not have worked as well.

 Writing utensils and paper

 I always write with Sharpie pens, so they seemed like a natural choice for practicing my handwriting.
-For paper, I used white computer paper that I could easily access and that mimicked the surface I would be writing on the most often.
-I did a mix of lined and unlined paper as well, depending on what materials were available to me at the time.
+For paper, I used white computer paper that I could easily access.
+It also mimicked the surface I would be writing on the most often.
+I did a mix of lined and unlined paper depending on what materials were available to me at the time.

 Practicing my handwriting

 I practiced my handwriting for fifteen minutes every other day, or every day if I had extra time.
-I started out using the HP Sprout system full time to practice, and then switched to practicing in other ways in addition to using the HP Sprout.
-Some of the ways I would practice include writing out homework assignments while typing them on my computer, writing letters to friends, and writing on a whiteboard in a study room at my college.
-Read more about making things on the board easier to read here.
+At first, I was using the HP Sprout system full time to practice.
+I then switched to practicing in other ways in addition to using the HP Sprout.
+Some of the ways I would practice include writing out homework assignments while typing them on my computer, writing letters to friends, and writing on a whiteboard in a study room.

 My dysgraphia is not cured

 While my handwriting has improved tremendously, I still have many symptoms of dysgraphia.
 I cannot read my own handwriting or anyone else’s, I switch around letters as I write, and people still have trouble reading what I write on occasion.
 I prefer to type whenever possible so that I don’t wear myself out after long periods of time or have words run off the page.
-I did not set out to cure my dysgraphia, rather to find a way to manage it, and my handwriting will continue to improve as I practice more often.
+This is not a cure for dysgraphia, rather a way to manage it.
+My handwriting will continue to improve as I practice more often.